neuralmidifx/neuralmidifx.github.io/docs/Tutorials/Tutorial6-CallResponse.md

             // keep track of played notes
             if (new_event_from_host->isNoteOnEvent()) {

                  // if user is playing. we are in Call section PPPdata.UserPerformanceIsBeingRecorded_FLAG = true;

+                // Clear playing generations if any
+                playbackSequence.clear();
+                newPlaybackSequenceGeneratedAndShouldBeSent = true;

                 // store note
                 PPPdata.note_on_events_since_call_section_started.emplace_back(*new_event_from_host);